IDAHO STATE POLICE NEWS RELEASE

 Fax (208) 884-7087

-MERIDIAN - The Idaho State Police will be conducting "Trooper on a Train" and "Adopt a Crossing" enforcement operation in cooperation with Operation Lifesaver and city and county law enforcement officers throughout the Treasure Valley on Friday, October 17, 2014.
+MERIDIAN - The Idaho State Police will be conducting "Trooper on a Train" and "Adopt a Crossing" enforcement operation in cooperation with Operation Lifesaver and the Boise, Meridian and Nampa Police Departments throughout the Treasure Valley on Tuesday, September 22, 2015.

 During the "Trooper on a Train" enforcement effort, one trooper rides in the lead locomotive of a train as a spotter.
 This trooper observes traffic approaching the rail intersections as the train proceeds down the tracks.
 Other law enforcement officers pace the train or are parked at specified locations.
 When a motorist is observed violating the laws pertaining to approaching a rail intersection, the trooper on the train radios the nearest patrol car, with the information.
 That officer will stop the motorist, explain the dangers and issue a citation, if warranted.

-Thus far in 2014, there have been 13 vehicle/train collisions and two incidents involving pedestrians in Idaho.
-Last year there were 19 vehicle/train collisions resulting in eight fatalities with five additional people injured involving pedestrian/train incidents.
+Thus far in 2015, there have been 7 vehicle/train collisions including one fatality and four incidents involving pedestrians in Idaho.
+In 2014, there were 20 vehicle/train collisions resulting in one fatality along with two pedestrians who were killed.

 The Idaho State Police and Idaho Operation Lifesaver are proud to partner in eliminating car/train collisions, which result in preventable deaths and injuries.
 Since 1990, enforcement programs such as "Trooper on a Train" and "Adopt a Crossing" have been instrumental in helping to reduce the number of car/train collisions in Idaho.
 State and federal transportation agencies, city, county and state law enforcement officers, along with the private business and the railroads that operate in Idaho sponsor the Idaho Operation Lifesaver program.